markowetzlab/CINSignatureQuantification_TEMP/README.md

 ## Functionality

 The `SignatureQuantification` package offers two main functions: `quantifyCNSignatures` and `clinPredictionPlatinum`.
-It also allows you to do the signature quantification step-by-step with these functions: `createCignatures`, `calculateFeatures`, `calculateSampleByComponentMatrix`, `calculateActivity` and `clinPredictionDenovo`.
+It also allows you to do the signature quantification step-by-step with these functions: `createCNQuant`, `calculateFeatures`, `calculateSampleByComponentMatrix`, `calculateActivity` and `clinPredictionDenovo`.

 ## Getting help